For Writers Who Need Frameworks, Not Feelings

 25,000+ Creators Use These Tools

 " I used the Character Values Wheel to build my campaign's villain.
-He's a Warden who values Safety and Loyalty above all.
+He's a Warden who values Safety and Tradition above all.
 My players spent three sessions trying to figure him out.
 Best villain I've ever run. - Marcus, DM for 8 years

 " Beta readers kept saying my protagonist was 'hard to root for.'
 The Core Wound Blueprint showed me she's a Rescuer with an abandonment wound.
 Her pushiness isn't a flaw.
 It's armor.
 Next feedback: 'I finally get her.' - Sarah, novelist